This recipe for extra creamy scalloped potatoes and ham is my all-time favorite. This is the super creamy and curdle-free recipe.

 What Are Scalloped Potatoes?

-Scalloped potatoes are a classic dish made by layering thinly sliced potatoes with a creamy seasoned sauce and baking until golden and bubbling.
+Scalloped potatoes is a classic side dish or main course made by layering thinly sliced potatoes with a creamy seasoned sauce and baking until golden brown and bubbling.
 The potatoes become tender and flavorful, while the sauce forms a rich coating.

 When ham is added, scalloped potatoes become heartier and meal-worthy.